cccbauer/MURFI-user-manual/murfi-setup.md

 # Install MURFI

-Please refer to [MURFI git repo](https://github.com/gablab/murfi2) for additional installation instructions.
+Please go to [MURFI git repo](https://github.com/gablab/murfi2) to install the latest MURFI version.

 ## MURFI is currently being used in the following projects: